Lettie Cowman: Early life

 Lettie Burd Cowman was born on March 3, 1870, in Afton, Iowa to Isaac and Margaret Burd.
 At 13 years of age, she met her future husband, Charles Cowman, a young telegraph operator.
 Six years later, on June 8, 1889, they were married.
 Charles was also one of the co-founders of The Oriental Missionary Society.
 Lettie and Charles lived in Glenwood Springs, Colorado, for the first year of their marriage.
 After living there for a year, the high altitude of the Rocky Mountains caused Lettie to become very ill.
 They were forced to move back to Chicago, where they lived for the next 10 years.
-While there, they were converted at Grace Methodist Episcopal Church; and Charles worked at the same telegraph office where he had previously worked.
+While there, they were converted at Grace Methodist Episcopal Church.

 One Mission Society

 Japan

+The couple trained at Martin Wells Knapp’s God’s Bible School in Cincinnati.
 On February 1, 1901, the Cowmans left the United States to work as missionaries in Japan.
 They worked alongside Juji Nakada, a friend they had met at their church in Chicago.
 In 1902, a friend from the telegraph office, Ernest Kilbourne, joined them to aid their growing ministry.
 The Cowmans, Nakada, and Kilbourne are considered the four cofounders of the Oriental Missionary Society.